canonical/cloud-init/doc/rtd/topics/module_creation.rst

     instance types.
   * ``log``: A logger object that can be used to log messages.
   * ``args``: An argument list.
-This is usually empty and is only populated if the module is called independently from the command line.
+This is usually empty and is only populated if the module is called independently from the command line or if the module definition in ``/etc/cloud/cloud.cfg[.d]`` has been modified to pass arguments to this module.

 * If your module introduces any new cloud-config keys, you must provide a schema definition in `cloud-init-schema.json`_.